mattheu/MinQueue/readme.md

-# MinQueue Script & Style Minify _(Beta)_ #
+# MinQueue - Minify & Concatenate Enqueued Scripts & Styles. #

-Minification & concatenation of JS and CSS can reduce the file size of your assets, and reduce the number of HTTP requests, helping improve page load times.
+Minification & concatenation of JS and CSS files can reduce the file size of your assets, and reduce the number of HTTP requests, helping improve page load times.

-Unlike other similar plugins, this is not a completely automatic soloution.
-Instead it takes a manually defined list of script/style handles, and minifies and concatenates them into a single file which is then cached for future use.
+The plugin takes a manually defined list of script/style handles, and minifies and concatenates them into a single file which is then cached for future use.

 ## Features. ##